diogoalmiro/webfocus/doc/webfocus-app.md

 Creates an instance of WebfocusApp.

-The configuration is optional and extends the following values:
+The `configuration` object is optional and extends the values:

 ```javascript
 {